HaveAGitGat/HBBatchBeast/README.md

 -------------------------------------------------------------
 INSTALLATION - Windows:

-Step 1:Download hbbatchbeast-Windows-v2.0.7z from the release page:
+Step 1:Download hbbatchbeast-Windows-v2.0.7z from the release page and extract  it:

 https://github.com/HaveAGitGat/HBBatchBeast/releases